enso-org/enso/docs/language-server/language-server-http-endpoints.md

    - `NETWORK_ENABLE_HTTPS=true`
 2. User should provide appropriate secure configuration.
 Currently supported are PKCS12 bundle with password and certificate with private key.
-Depending on the configuration present, either choice will be present.
+Depending on the configuration present, either choice will be sufficient.

 If a project-manager is started with `ENSO_HTTPS_PUBLIC_CERTIFICATE` and `ENSO_HTTPS_PRIVATE_KEY` env variables, SSL context will be created from a